GhanshyamWilleder/react-native-starter-doc/README.md

 # react-native-starter-doc

 Step by step guide to get start with react-native project

 # Initializie project

 **Setup the project**
-There are two ways you can setup the react native project
+There are three ways you can setup the react native project

 - **With Framework**